15 Adorable LGBT Family Photos That Prove There Is No One Way To Be A Family

-To celebrate families that come in all shapes and sizes, we asked LGBT families from the BuzzFeed Community to send us their most adorable family photos — and they did not disappoint.
+We asked LGBT families to send in their most adorable family photos — and they did not disappoint.

 1. "My wife selflessly agreed to carry all three boys after we discovered that due to a chronic medical condition, it would not be best for me to conceive."